Sarah McLachlan: ASPCA

-McLachlan supported the ASPCA by appearing in advertisements.
+McLachlan supported the American Society for the Prevention of Cruelty to Animals by appearing in advertisements.
 She filmed a two-minute advertisement for the organization which featured her song "Angel".
 The advertisement's imagery of shelter animals mixed with the soundtrack and McLachlan's simple appeal for donations has raised $30 million for the ASPCA since it began to air in 2006, which allowed the organization to air appeals in higher profile prime-time cable ad slots; subsequently the organization produced a new ad for the 2008 holiday season featuring McLachlan appealing for the ASPCA over her Wintersong performance of "Silent Night", and a new ad with her was released in January 2009 featuring the song "Answer".
 In 2012, McLachlan wrote a letter on behalf of PETA to then-Canadian Prime Minister Stephen Harper, protesting that country's annual seal hunt.
 During Super Bowl XLVIII on February 3, 2014, McLachlan parodied her ASPCA appeals in an Audi commercial featuring a "Doberhuahua" dog gnawing on the neck of her guitar.
-She would also done another parody of these appeals on Super Bowl LVII on February 12, 2023, this time for a commercial for Busch Light.
+She would also do another parody of these appeals on Super Bowl LVII on February 12, 2023, this time for a commercial for Busch Light.